python-microservices/pyms/docs/ms_class.md

 The class Microservice is the core of all microservices built with PyMS.

-You can create a simple microservices like:
+You can create a simple microservice such as:

 ```python
 from flask import jsonify